sjain1992/awesome-tech/docs/nosql.md

 - [3T MongoChef – Your New MongoDB GUI](http://3t.io/)
 	- [Connecting to your MongoDB at MongoLab](http://3t.io/blog/how-to-connect-to-mongolab/)
 - [MongoDB Administration Checklist for MySQL DBAs 🌟](https://dzone.com/articles/mongodb-administration-checklist-for-mysql-dbas) If you are MySQL DBA, starting MongoDB administration is not always an easy transition.
 This post provides a checklist for MongoDB administrators who are familiar with MySQL.
+- [DZone: Maximizing MongoDB on AWS](https://dzone.com/articles/maximizing-mongodb-on-aws) This lengthy post will tell you everything you need to know about getting MongoDB Atlas working as best as it can on Amazon Web Services.

 [![dzone_refcard_mongodb](images/dzone_refcard_mongodb.png)](https://dzone.com/refcardz/mongodb)